qtalr/lab-02/README.md

-# Lab 02: Reading, inspecting, and writing data
+# Lab 02: Dive into datasets

 ## Preparation